shinyquagsire23/monado/doc/changes/auxiliary/mr.1404.md

-Relax the compute-only queue search to fall back to any queue that supports compute.
+vk: Relax the compute-only queue search to fall back to any queue that supports compute.